How we deal with your homeowners or condominium association in Centreville

-If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to arrange for those passes.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to arrange for those passes.
 Typically the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Sometimes, you'll need to give us the old passes before new passes can be issued.
+In some communities, you'll need to turn in your old passes before new passes can be issued.

 Landlord Reference

-a free archive for property owners in Centreville
+a handy reference for property owners in Centreville

-- Before you put a renter in your rental in Centreville
+- Before you put a renter in your property in Centreville

 - Collections and evictions